hmyuuu/kirin/docs/index.md

     target: ir.SSAValue = info.argument(types.PyClass(Serving))
 ```

 Similarly, we define `Eat` statement that takes a `Serving` object as an argument.
-As the same previously, the `types.PyClass` type understands Python classes (in this case Serving class) and can take a Python class as an argument to create a type attribute.
-Notice that eat does not have any return value.
+As the same previously, the `types.PyClass` type understands Python classes (in this case the `Serving` class) and can take a Python class as an argument to create a type attribute.
+Notice that `Eat` does not have any return value.

-Finally, we define `Nap` statement that describe the nap action, which does not have any arguments and no return value.
+Finally, we define the `Nap` statement that describes the nap action, which does not have any arguments and has no return value.

 ```python
 @statement(dialect=dialect)